torrinworx/Blend_My_NFTs/README.md

 ### Can Item Lists contain Variants from multiple Attributes?
 Yes.
 You can mix and match Variants from different Attributes for a given rule.
 Behind the scenes the Logic system keeps track of which Variants in a given list by sorting them under their parent Attribute, this way if you select a full Attribute, or multiple Variants of the same Attribute the Logic system will be able to apply rules to them.

+### Is there a limit to the number of Rules I can create?
+Yes, the limit isn't a solid number however.
+It depends on the number of combinations in your collection, the number of rules you have, how many Variants and or Attributes those rules encompase, and if you have Rarity/Materials enabled.

+The following makes it easier to understand: Rarity and Logic rules reduce the number of combinations the script can generate, while adding more Variants and Attributes and adding Materials using the Material Randomizer increase the number of combinations the script can generate.

+### Can rules conflict with each other?
+Yes, I need to come up with examples, however the new system is far less prone to this issue arising.
+Just keep the rules simple, straightforward and easy to understand and you should be good.
+Also keep in mind that the more rules you add the higher the chance a rule conflict may arise, and you may see Attribute and Variant behaviour that you do not desire.
+(This section needs an example)

 ### How are attributes handled?
 The Logic system handles Attributes in two different ways depending on the Rule type selected:
   - ``THEN`` --> If a THEN rule states that ``IF <Variant> THEN <Attribute>`` and Variant is selected for a given DNA, a Variant from the Attribute will be selected.
 However, if the Variant is not selected for a given DNA, the Variants from the stated Attribute will still be selected.
 THEN rules are more built for situations where you want a given Variant to always appear with another Variant or group of Variants, adding Attributes to this rule is possible, but doesn't really do anything so it's reccommended to keep the THEN rule Attribute-free.